Call Today to Get Started With Your Visa!

 Requirements for Sponsor

-In order for a sponsor to be eligible to petition for the IR2 visa on behalf of a child, he or she must:
+In order for a sponsor to be eligible to petition for this visa on behalf of a child, he or she must:

 • Be a U.S. citizen;